alussana/covidbot/README.md

 * `covid_cases_${country}.svg`
 * `covid_deaths_${country}.svg`

-For instance, at the bottom of this page additional plots for [Italy](#italian-situation) are displayed:
+For instance, at the bottom of this page additional plots for [Italy](#italian-situation) are displayed.

 ## How To Use CovidBot